slightknack/slightknack.dev/content/blog/difflogic.md

 To learn a circuit, we need some way to translate the hard, discrete language of logic into the smooth, continuous language of *gradients*.
 (Gradients, now those are something an optimizer can get a handle on!)

-A logic gate, like `and(a, b)`, is a function of four inputs; we can arrange them into a table like so:
+A logic gate, like `and(a, b)`, is a function of two inputs; we can arrange them into a table like so:

 <table>
   <tbody>